notaz/picodrive/platform/base_readme.txt

 Be sure NOT to use anything but classic mp3 format (don't use things like mp3pro).

-ISO files can also be zipped (but not mp3 files, as they are already compressed).
-Note that this can cause very long loading times, which may take up to several minutes.
+ISO files can also be .cso compressed or zipped (but not mp3 files, as they are already compressed).
+CSO will cause slightly longer loading times, and is not very good for FMV games.
+Zipping ISOs is not recommened, as it will cause very long (several minute) loading times, and make some games unplayable.
 File naming is similar as with uncompressed ISOs.
 Example:

-SonicCD.zip             data track
+SonicCD.cso             data track
 SonicCD_02.mp3          audio track 1 (CD track 2)
 SonicCD_03.mp3
 ...